-- Chapter 5.
+- Chapter 4.
+Requirements.
+This chapter should describe the requirements for the system you have built, together with how the requirements were captured.
+Normally you should include a high-level use case diagram and a description of the key use cases (typically two or three).
+For example one use case might involve an end user entering personalised data, ending with the system producing a recommendation.
+Another use case might involve a system administrator updating the data on tariffs in the system. - Chapter 5.
 Design.
-This chapter should describe the high-level design of the system, preferably using class diagrams. - Chapter 6.
+This chapter should describe the high-level design of the system, preferably using one or more class diagrams. - Chapter 6.
 Implementation.
 This chapter should provide an overview of the implementation, providing information about low-level design decisions not covered in the previous chapter.
 You should include screen shots.
 You should not include the full source code, but you should include code fragments that illustrate key points or algorithms in your implementation. - Chapter 7.
 Testing.
 Describe what your test plans were and how you carried them out.
 At the very least you should explain how you tested against the use cases. - Chapter 8.
 Conclusions and recommendations.
-Include the personal stuff (what you have learnt, what was good/bad, what worked/didn't, what you would do differently next time etc.) and general recommendations (in the example this would be about building BN applications and software fault prediction). - References. - Appendices (Log of meeting, work plan, detailed class diagrams etc).
+Include the personal stuff (what you have learnt, what was good/bad, what worked/didn't, what you would do differently next time etc.) and recommendations relevant to the application. - References. (see Section 8) - - Appendices (Log of meeting, work plan, detailed class diagrams etc).